You’ve probably seen it beside the interest rate when shopping around for loans, but just what do we mean by comparison rate and how does it help you?

 - The extra features.
 There are many extra features designed to help you pay off your loan as soon as possible, like offset accounts and extra repayments, and you should think about these when choosing a lender.
 Remember that extra features often come at a higher interest rate, so weigh that up against how much value you think you’ll get out of each feature.

 - Fixed vs variable loans.
 Are you looking for stability or flexibility?
-If you like a monthly budget a fixed term might be more your style, but if you want the use of extra features and the option to pay off your loan before the end of your term, a variable rate might suit you more.
+If you like a monthly budget, a fixed term might be more your style, but if you want the use of extra features and the option to pay off your loan before the end of your term, a variable rate might suit you more.
 Some loans may offer you the best of both worlds with a split rate option that lets you split your loan into a fixed term and a variable term.

 - Introductory rates.
 These can be great to start you off easy with a home loan, but you need to be wary of the revert rate.
 Your low introductory interest rate will only last for a set period at the beginning of your loan (for home loans, this generally ranges from 1 to 4 years), before reverting back to the standard rate.
 This standard rate is typically much higher than the rate you signed up for - sometimes by up to 1.00%!
-So before you choose one of these offers, make sure you check that the ongoing standard rate is competitive too!
+So before you choose one of these offers, make sure you check that the ongoing standard rate is competitive too.